The main exercise to work the chest in general.

 Avoid arching your back or lifting your feet off the floor.

-- Bend your back.
+- Hunch your back.